mschertenleib/path_tracer/README.md

 # path_tracer

-A path tracer written in C++, using the Vulkan ray tracing extensions
+A path tracer written in C++, using the Vulkan ray tracing extensions.

+To run this software, you need a GPU with support for the VK_KHR_ray_tracing_pipeline extension.

-## Quick start
+## Build

 Prerequisites: